Three Phase Bergeron Model

 C2Cc+Ce-Ce-Ce-Ce2Cc+Ce-Ce-Ce-Ce2Cc+Ce

-Model of the three phase system is transformed into three decoupled single phase line models, so called "modal" lines, where transform matrix is: T1111-2111-2 and inverse transform matrix is T-113131313-130130-13
+The model of the three phase system is transformed into three decoupled single phase line models, so called "modal" lines, where the transform matrix is: T1111-2111-2 and the inverse transform matrix is T-113131313-130130-13

 L m o d e = T - 1 L T